sungeunbae/mapplot/README.md

 # mapplot
 # Introduction

-Plots numerical/categorical values on the map.
+Plots numerical/categorical values on the map utilizing matplotlib/geopandas.
+Not dependent on GMT.

 Takes an IM csv (or it can be a generic CSV.
 To be discussed later) file, and a station list file.

+## Input
+### IM csv
-An IM csv file is made of two columns (station name, compoment) followed by various IM columns (eg. PGV, PGA etc) A station list file is made of three columns (lon, lat, station name) seperated by a white space.
+An IM csv file is made of two index columns (station name, compoment) followed by various IM columns (eg. PGV, PGA etc).

  ![Screenshot from 2022-12-14 14-16-37](https://user-images.githubusercontent.com/466989/207481131-f2a2fde3-d5eb-44b2-97c9-6087efdb3113.png)
+### Station list file
+A station list file is made of three columns (lon, lat, station name) seperated by a white space.

  ![Screenshot from 2022-12-14 14-22-10](https://user-images.githubusercontent.com/466989/207481959-f16cef91-1476-4a5e-bd18-96dc9ed70526.png)

  # Examples